cston/csharplang/proposals/ref-struct-overloads-expression-trees.md

 ## Drawbacks

-Ignoring certain overloads may be a breaking change itself, in limited scenarios where `ref struct` instances are supported in `Expression` trees currently.
+Ignoring certain overloads may be a breaking change itself, in limited scenarios where `ref struct` instances are supported within an `Expression` currently. *Examples?*

-*Examples?*

 ## Alternatives

 ### No change / IDE fixer

 Make no additional compiler changes.
 Instead, require callers to rewrite `Expression` instances to work around the overload resolution change.

-An IDE fixer could be provided to rewrite calls in these cases.
+Instead, an IDE fixer could be provided to rewrite calls in these cases.

-### Support `ref struct` in `Expression` trees
+### Support `ref struct` within `Expression` lambdas

-The [`Expression` interpreter](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression-1.compile?view=net-9.0#system-linq-expressions-expression-1-compile(system-boolean)) relies on *reflection*, so supporting `ref struct` in `Expression` trees would require supporting `ref struct` in reflection or rewriting parts of the interpreter.
+The [`Expression` interpreter](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression-1.compile?view=net-9.0#system-linq-expressions-expression-1-compile(system-boolean)) relies on *reflection*, so supporting `ref struct` within `Expression` instances would require supporting `ref struct` in reflection or rewriting parts of the interpreter.

 ## Design meetings